ichbinjakes/CSS-plus-md/README.md

 markdown.
 The html can then be incorporated into a website with the same asthetics.

-NOTE: Markdown may not produce every html tag

 Requirements:
     1. BeautifulSoup4
     2. A html file to parse